juristr/fabiangosebrink.github.io/_posts/2014-04-06-code-first-with-entity-framework-nm-relationship-with-additional-information.md

 context.Groups2Users.Where(x => x.UserId == userId, includeProperties: "Group").ToList();
 ```

-Adding a new group xould be like
+Adding a new group would be like

 ```
 Groups2Users groups2Users = new Groups2Users
 {
-                Group = //Define your group here or above, User = //your user here,
+    Group = //Define your group here or above,
+    User = //your user here,
     MyAdditionalInformation = myAdditionalInformation
 };

 context.Groups2Users.Add(groups2Users);
 ```

 Hope this helps,